 I first heard this clever phrase a couple of years ago from someone.
 I don’t remember who but I wish I did so I could give that person credit.
 I heard it again from some bad ass military guys I worked with about a year ago.
-Very cool, very humble and very sarcastic men.
+Very cool, very humble and very comical men.
 They joked around with me while I was packing their parachutes because they thought I was packing them rather fast but actually I was packing them slow.
-After all the jokes and sarcastic comments being fired, I asked them about that phrase and they told me about it from a military standpoint, so it pretty much stuck with me after that.
+After all the jokes and sarcastic comments being fired, I asked them about that phrase and they told me about it from a military standpoint, so it pretty much stuck with me ever since.

 So what does this mean?
 Well, it means that sometimes, when you try to rush things, you are more counterproductive than if you had taken your time right from the get go.
 This phrase is military oriented but you can incorporate it into your everyday life.

 I like to think of every day starting out with an imaginary funnel above my head.
 The experiences that are available to me that day flow through that funnel but it’s up to me how I approach everything throughout the day.